taxjar/partitioned/README.md

 );

 -- add some companies
-insert into table companies (name) values
+insert into companies (name) values
   ('company 1'),('company 2'),('company 2');

 -- this is the parent table